Uncategorized

 • They are lighter than slate or wood shakes, needing little or no support modifications for installation.

-• Quick and cost-effective asphalt shingle installation makes them accessible for many homeowners facing roof replacement or urgent repairs.
+• Quick and cost-effective asphalt shingle installation makes them accessible for many homeowners facing roof replacement, siding replacement or urgent repairs.

 • Despite being the go-to choice, asphalt roof tiles are less long-lived, with old asphalt shingles often requiring replacement after 20–30 years.